PacktPublishing/Building-Natural-Language-Pipelines/README.md

 <strong>Chapter 7: Deploy pipelines as an API with FastAPI and Hayhooks</strong>

-<strong>Chapters 8 and Chapter 9: Capstone and Context Engineering<strong>
+<strong>Chapter 8 and Chapter 9: Capstone and Context Engineering<strong>

 | | |
 |-|-|